 Best time to visit

-Best time to visit the falls are in Monsoon.
-During the season, majesty of the waterfall is at its peak.
+Best time to visit the falls is in Monsoon.
+During the season, the majesty of the waterfall is at its peak.

 How to Reach

-Only way to reach Dudhsagar is by foot or by train.
-Preferred way is to travel by train, although there is no designated station specific for the falls.
-During monsoon season, trekking is bit difficult due to slippery and rough terrain throughout but is equally adventurous.
-Any shop for eating and drinking is not available throughout the trek, so it’s better to come prepared if opting for trek.
+The only way to reach Dudhsagar is on foot or by train.
+The preferred way is to travel by train, although there is no designated station specifically for the falls.
+During monsoon season, trekking is a bit difficult due to slippery and rough terrain but is equally adventurous.
+Any shop for eating and drinking is not available throughout the trek, so it’s better to come prepared if opting for trekking.